aws-samples/amazon-sagemaker-entrypoint-utilities/examples/01-sklearn-cluster/README.md

 # Final note on the quick-start examples (i.e., `*.sh`)

-These are provided so that you can quickly, directly run `train.py` on your own Python virtual environments.
-As you review the `*.sh` files, you'll notice that it loads a sample input data, and save the fitted estimators + evaluation metrics to `/tmp`.
+These are provided so that you can quickly, directly run `train.py` in your own Python virtual environments.
+As you review the `*.sh` files, you'll notice that it loads sample input data, and saves the fitted estimators + evaluation metrics to `/tmp`.

-To run `train.py` on SageMaker containers (either as SageMaker *local* mode, or as SageMaker training jobs), please refer to SageMaker SDK documentations and examples.
+To run `train.py` on SageMaker containers (either as SageMaker *local* mode, or as SageMaker training jobs), please refer to SageMaker SDK documentation and examples.

 # Sample invocation directly on a Python virtual environment